LeeMorinUCF/QMB3311S22/demo_08_PP_Ch_06_Using_Modules/README.md

 import matplotlib.pyplot as plt
 ```

-We will generate an artificial dataset to show the fit of a model.
+We will generate an artificial dataset to show the fit of the model.

 First, set the parameters.